In era of transparency, Arizona law limits filming police - KESQ

 Media groups including The Associated Press said the measure raises serious constitutional issues.
 They signed onto a letter from the National Press Photographers Association, or NPPA, in opposition to the bill.

-Setting one-size-fits-all conditions like “arbitrary distances” of 8 feet (2.5 meters) for filming police just doesn’t work, said Mickey Osterreicher, attorney for the NPPA.
+Setting one-size-fits-all conditions like “arbitrary distances” of 8 feet (2.5 meters) for filming police just doesn’t work, said Mickey Osterreicher, general counsel for the NPPA.
 It’s also unclear if someone is breaking the law if an officer approaches them within a few feet.

 “What happens when you’re in situations like we saw during all of the protests for the past couple of years, where you have multiple people with cameras?
 We’re not just talking about journalists,” Osterreicher said.
 “And you’ve got multiple police officers.
 Is everybody going to be running around with a ruler?”